jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

     - “Pick a name for your awesome vault”
     - ❑ Leave the prepopulated name alone!
   - Location
-    - “Your new vault with be placed in ‘~/Documents’”
+    - “Your new vault will be placed in ‘~/Documents’”
     - ❑ Use “Browse” button to select `~/Documents/Obsidian_vaults`
       - The Hypervisor has already created this folder for you
       - The Hypervisor has also already *opened* this folder for you.
 You can drag this folder’s folder alias icon into the Open/Save dialog box in order to set the correct location.